 Communication and education

 Start your planning early in the process to ask questions, set criteria and select vendors that can support your low-waste goals.
 If you already have a vendor relationship or don’t have choice over which businesses you use, inform vendors of waste-diversion efforts as early as possible to ensure they have adequate time to prepare for the event.
 To get started, use our customizable sample letters found in the Signage and communication tools drawer below.

 Recruit volunteers and/or staff to help set up and monitor waste stations on the day of the event.

-Include information about your recycling efforts in news releases, event programs, marketing and advertising materials.
+Include information about your waste prevention and recycling efforts in news releases, event programs, marketing and advertising materials.

 At the event

-Greet each vendor and exhibitor during set-up and provide clear instructions for recycling their materials, such as rinsing food out of containers, flattening cardboard boxes, where to bring full bags, etc.
+- Greet each vendor and exhibitor during set-up and provide clear instructions for separating and preparing their materials, such as rinsing food out of containers, flattening cardboard boxes, where to bring full bags, etc.

 - Staff recycling stations at all times to help event participants place their waste in the correct container.
 If this is not possible, assign someone to check each area periodically.
 Community Recycling Ambassadors (formerly Master Recycler/Composters) may be available to help with your event.
 Visit the Community Recycling Ambassador webpage to make a request.

 After the event